RainingSea/cese/project/website/MovieRecommendationSystem/ce/ce_2/architect.md

 [CONTENT]
-"Implementation approach": "The web application will be structured using Python for backend functionality and HTML for the frontend interface.
-The main logic will reside in a single Python file, 'main.py', which will handle user authentication, movie recommendations, and data management.
-The HTML templates will be generated directly within the Python code, ensuring a seamless integration between the backend and frontend.",
+"Implementation approach": "The web application will be developed using Python for backend logic and HTML for frontend design.
+User preferences will be collected during registration and updated through a simple form.
+Movie recommendations will be generated based on user preferences stored in local text files, utilizing a basic algorithm to match user interests with movie data.",

-"UI design": "The user interface will consist of several key components: a login form for user authentication, a registration form for new users, a search bar for movie queries, a results page displaying search results, a movie detail view showing title, description, and rating, and a favorites management section where users can view and remove their favorite movies.
-Navigation will be straightforward, with clear calls to action and a consistent layout.",
+"UI design":"The UI will consist of the following key components: a login form for user authentication, a registration form for new accounts, a search bar for finding movies, a display area for movie details (including title, description, and rating), and a favorites management interface allowing users to add or remove movies from their favorites list.
+These components will interact through form submissions and dynamic content updates, ensuring a seamless user experience.",

-"Data Storage": "Data will be stored in local text files.
-Different types of data will be organized into separate files: 'users.txt' for user account information, 'movies.txt' for movie details, and 'favorites.txt' for user favorites.
-This structured approach will facilitate easy data retrieval and management through simple file manipulations in Python, ensuring the application remains light and efficient without the need for a SQL database.",
+"Data Storage":"Data will be stored in local text files.
+User account information will be stored in 'users.txt', movie details in 'movies.txt', and user favorites in 'favorites.txt'.
+Each type of data will be managed in its own file to facilitate easy retrieval and manipulation without the use of a SQL database.
+The structure of the text files will be predefined to maintain consistency.",

 "File list": ["main.py", "templates/login.html", "templates/register.html", "templates/search.html", "templates/movie_detail.html", "users.txt", "movies.txt", "favorites.txt"],